pwbrown/vx-client/README.md

 ```

 ##VX Methods
-***NOTE: these methods are available after a server connection has been and after the user has logged in the system (with two exceptions to the login policy).
+***NOTE: these methods are available after a server connection has been made and after the user has logged into the system (with the two exceptions being the "getServer" method and the "ping" method).

 ***
 ***